olli991/mib-std2-pq-zr-toolbox/README.md

    - EU PQ/ZR 480
    - EU ZR 516
    - EU PQ 604
-   If you get the error "Unknown file size detected" please open up an issue wirh your train.
+   If you get the error "Unknown file size detected" please open up an issue with your train.
 ```